 Our team is a catalyst for positive change and a sustainable future.

 Rebecca is the Executive Director of the CBT and Chair of the Canadian Biosphere Reserve Association (CBRA).
 Rebecca has been a part of the CBT since 2005, and uses a model of participatory leadership and consensus decision making in working with the Board and staff.
 She strives to cultivate collaboration and partnerships in a region with diverse communities and interests.
 Rebecca holds a BA in psychology and a certificate in non-profit management from the University of Victoria, and a MA in Conflict Analysis and Management from Royal Roads University.
 While her formal training provides theoretical foundations for her work, time spent on the ocean, in the forest, and in the community with her family inspire her to help build an amazing place for generations.

-As Research Director at the CBT, Laura is the driving force behind most of our research initiatives.
+As Research Director at the CBT, Laura has a lead role managing many of our research initiatives.
 Her research interests include community resilience, fisheries co-management, community-based monitoring, social-ecological systems analysis, and collaborative planning.
 As an action researcher and practitioner, Laura is passionate about projects that connect human (social) and ecological systems and form the basis for dialogue and decision making for sustainable development.